Reorganisation Act 2019: Future of asymmetric federalism in India

 “As a country afflicted with acute social disparities, the Indian government’s highhandedness has been blamed for consistently violating the political and fundamental rights of the people of Kashmir”

-October 31, 2019; India celebrated the national unity day, in order to pay tribute to Sardar Vallabhbhai Patel (a man admired by the ruling party as an important figure in ‘uniting’ the nation) on his 143rd birth anniversary.
+October 31, 2019; India celebrated national unity day, in order to pay tribute to Sardar Vallabhbhai Patel (a man admired by the ruling party as an important figure in ‘uniting’ the nation) on his 143rd birth anniversary.
 On this same day, the Indian government terminated the status of Jammu and Kashmir as a state and divided it into two separate union territories.

 With emphasis on the technical aspects of the limitation of the central government, the following article traces the trajectory followed by the Indian government in executing what may be called as an attempt to “elucidate the future of asymmetrical federalism in India”.
-Subsequently, also reflecting on the rationale of federalism.
+Subsequently, also reflects on the rationale of federalism.

 A Brief Background

-Hence, as per article 356 (1) B the President may by proclamation, “declare that the powers of the Legislature of the State shall be exercisable by or under the authority of Parliament”.
+Hence, as per Article 356 (1) B the President may by proclamation, “declare that the powers of the Legislature of the State shall be exercisable by or under the authority of Parliament”.

 Constitutional slip of hand?

-Under the veil of being a majority in parliament, Centre resorted to unprecedented methods and violated the rules of procedure.
+Under the veil of being a majority in parliament, the Centre resorted to unprecedented methods and violated the rules of procedure.

-To begin with, introduction of a bill requires the ruling party to pass on a two day prior notice about the same to the members of parliament (MP).
+To begin with, the introduction of a bill requires the ruling party to pass on a two-day prior notice about the same to the members of parliament (MP).
 The MPs are expected to prepare their debate or argument(if any) accordingly.
 In case of any emergency, the chairman has the authority to shorten this two day period to 10 minutes, however, in the case of this Reorganization Bill, it was not circulated at all.
 This coercive approach led to a demonstration of dissent by the opposition.
 But, they were not permitted by the Chair to raise a voice.
 The series of events eventually led to the Home Minister introducing a bill without prior circulation and further passing the bill in the house on the very same day.

 In addition to it, we must not fail to recall the irony in considering the bifurcation of the state into two union territories as per Article 3, keeping in mind that the parliament is acting on behalf of the legislature of that state.
 Article 3 states that if any bill suggests changes in the boundaries of a state then it must have been “referred by the President to the Legislature of that State for expressing its views thereon”.
 Central government not only skipped this crucial provision enunciated in the Indian constitution but this also posed a challenge to India’s spirit of federalism.

-Furthermore, another important feature of the Indian Constitution states that although the parliament has the power to divide a state, alter its territorial boundaries and even diminish its area but it cannot disintegrate it with no parent state left.
-Article 3 allows the parliament to create a state with a union of two or more states/ UT’s however it does not allow it to create two separate Union Territories by disintegrating the state.
+Furthermore, another important feature of the Indian Constitution states that although the parliament has the power to divide a state, alter its territorial boundaries and even diminish its area it cannot disintegrate it with no parent state left.
+Article 3 allows the parliament to create a state with a union of two or more states/UTs however it does not allow it to create two separate Union Territories by disintegrating the state.

-Astonishingly, the ruling party has a justification to everything by playing the blame game on the erstwhile governments and shifting the focus.
-In order to justify this, the BJP government brought forth the example of Delhi i.e. Delhi was a state which was converted into a UT through the State Reorganization Act, 1956.
+Astonishingly, the ruling party has a justification for everything by playing the blame game on the erstwhile governments and shifting the focus.
+In order to justify this, the BJP government brought forth the example of Delhi i.e. Delhi was a state that was converted into a UT through the State Reorganization Act, of 1956.
 However, what they did not disclose was that Delhi was a subset of Part C of the first schedule which was similar to a Union Territory.
 Hence, the Act should not be compared to that of 1956.

 International Reactions